• Skip to primary navigation

 • Place a pan on medium to high heat and toast the pine nuts.
 Remove them from the pan and set aside as soon as they turn brown.

-• Add the basil leaves, parmesan, garlic powder (if using), and lemon juice to a food processor and blitz.
+• Add the basil leaves, Parmesan, garlic powder (if using), and lemon juice to a food processor and blitz.

 • Slowly pour in the olive oil and continue to blend.